the revolution will not be televised, it will be tweeted

 But on February 18, 2014, Ukrainian riot police aimed to retake Maidan Nezalezhnosti from the protesters and they opened fire with live ammunition.
 The carnage was documented, not only by traditional news media, but also by live coverage via social media, and the movement didn't crumble in the face of police violence, instead, within two days, Ukraine's corrupt president had fled to Russia, and the protesters had won.
 It was a victory for Malcolm Gladwell's weak ties.

 Social media has changed the world of activism.
-Whether it's something as simple as a like on a page, sharing your opinions, or taking action against the things that you think are wrong and documenting those actions in real time, the internet has opened up a new realm of information for us to utilise, for us to change the world.
+Whether it's something as simple as a like on a page, sharing your opinions, or taking action against the things that you think are wrong and documenting those actions in real time, the internet has opened up a new realm of information for us to utilize, for us to change the world.

 Text Felix Petty